ospinooo/monitoring-influx-telegraf-grafana/README.md

 #### Telegraf

 - Telegraf have started running, and inserting data on influxdb database.
 Name is specified in `telegraf.conf`
-- Checkout input plugins telegraf has availables. `https://github.com/influxdata/telegraf/tree/master/plugins/inputs`
+- Checkout input plugins telegraf has available. `https://github.com/influxdata/telegraf/tree/master/plugins/inputs`

 I attach a .json dashboard already configured for telegraf.
 (Import it)